-Next Generation Herd, Fast-forward genetic gain
+Next Generation Herds fast-forward genetic gain

 For Alan and Natasha Cave joining Informing New Zealand Beef’s commercial herd programme was a natural progression in their on-going work to improve the performance of their commercial beef herd.
 Words Sandra Taylor, Beef + Lamb New Zealand and Photos Laura Adams, Little Valley Photography.